teor2345/endosome/README.md

 The scripts can be run in any order.

-Here they are in increasing order of abstraction:
+Here they are in increasing order of functionality and abstraction:

 DirPort:
 * client-dir.{sh,py} (DirPort)